-To commemorate both the launch of the Eldee-TT in July 2014, and the massive achievement represented by the Velocette Racing New Zealand team getting the classic Eldee Velocette rebuilt, equipped and race-ready in time for shipping to the Isle of Man I flew to Wellington to shoot a set of heroic publicity photos of the bike—and to provide hands-on assistance applying the decals I had designed, race numbers, rider’s signature, sponsors logos etc., onto the new carbon-fibre racing fairing and seat.
+To commemorate both the launch of Eldee-2 in July 2014, and the achievement represented by the VRNZ team getting the classic racing machine rebuilt, equipped and race-ready in time for shipping to the Isle of Man Classic T.T., I flew to Wellington to photograph a set of heroic publicity photos of the bike—and to assist applying the set of decals I designed, race numbers, rider’s signature, sponsors logos etc., onto the new carbon-fibre racing fairing and seat.

-Thorough research via books and the web revealed a solid creative direction to be found in Velocé’s mid 20th Century British advertising and marketing materials for their Velocette motorcycles.
-(NB There’s a brief show and tell about the fruits of that research here.)
-Enjoy the portfolio…
+Research revealed a solid creative direction to be found in Velocette’s mid 20th Century British advertising and marketing materials for their Velocette motorcycles.